MedTechChain/.github/README.md

 ## User Interface

 MedTech Chain's interface is designed for ease of use and security.
-Developed with Java Spring Boot (backend) and React (frontend), it provides distinct views for researchers and administrators.
+Developed with React and Spring Boot for the backend, it provides distinct views for researchers and administrators.

 ![MedTech Chain User Interface](./interface.png) *Figure 2: User-friendly interface for querying and visualizing device data securely.*